-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) newts out of the works area prior to site clearance and construction.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) construction.
 Following construction, the woodland would be reinstated (temporary loss of habitat).
-Request [REP4-063] Protected species license as authorised by Natural England As built drawings EPS Method Statements Landscape design discharged as required by the DCO SW-B4 The permanent scour protection will be designed so far as possible to be in keeping with existing natural rocky areas of the River Coquet.
+As built drawings EPS Method Statements Landscape design discharged as required by the DCO SW-B4 The permanent scour protection will be designed so far as possible to be in keeping with existing natural rocky areas of the River Coquet.
 Whilst the scour protection will result in the permanent loss of natural riverbank habitat, the design of the scour protection should provide suitable sheltering habitat for aquatic invertebrates and juvenile fish and naturally become vegetated over time.
 To manage risk to ecology associated with the design of changes to/new structures within watercourses.
 Paragraph 8.9.7 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] Designer Main contractor As built drawings Design Construction SW-B5 An assessment of the biological water quality and water chemistry will be undertaken prior to and during construction to monitor the river during the Stabilisation Works.
 The main contractor will monitor and take appropriate action if water quality deteriorates, following consultation with Natural England and the Environment Agency where required (for example where a permit or licence is in place with conditions/restrictions).
 The monitoring will assess pH, suspended solids, Biochemical Oxygen Demand (BOD) and Chemical Oxygen Demand (COD).
 The methodology of the monitoring will be determined at detailed design and captured within a monitoring and management strategy for the Stabilisation Works.
 To reduce or prevent the impact of the Stabilisation Works.
-Paragraph 8.9.4 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] ECoW Water Quality Monitoring and Management Strategy Construction SW-B6 To address the loss of woodland within the Coquet River Felton Park LWS, adopted as ancient woodland for the purposes of mitigation, the areas of additional permanent land take to facilitate the compensatory habitat have been incorporated into revised Ancient Woodland Strategy To address the loss of woodland within the Coquet River Felton Park LWS Paragraph 8.9.8 of Environmental Statement Addendum Main contractor with guidance from the Arboriculturalist (main contractor), Environmental Ancient Woodland Strategy As Built drawings Construction Operation
+Paragraph 8.9.4 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] ECoW Water Quality Monitoring and Management Strategy Construction SW-B6 To address the loss of woodland within the Coquet River Felton Park LWS, adopted as ancient woodland for the purposes of mitigation, the areas of additional permanent land take to facilitate the compensatory habitat have been incorporated into revised Ancient Woodland Strategy Part A for Change Request (submitted at Deadline 4).
+In addition to the measures detailed within the former Ancient Woodland Strategy Part A [APP-247] , the following To address the loss of woodland within the Coquet River Felton Park LWS Paragraph 8.9.8 of Environmental Statement Addendum Stabilisation Works for Change Main contractor with guidance from the Arboriculturalist (main contractor), Environmental Manager (main contractor) and Ancient Woodland Strategy As Built drawings Landscape Design Certificate Arboricultural Method Statement Construction Operation